daisy/ace/website/content/docs/cli.md

 {
   "@type": "earl:report",
   "@context": "http://daisy.github.io/ace/ace-report-1.0.jsonld",
-  "dct:title": "Ace Report",  ...
+  "dct:title": "Ace Report",
+  ...
+}
 info:   Done
 ```

 Ace will exit with a return code of `0` when complete, or `1` if there was an error that prevented Ace from successfully executing.
-Note that these return codes do not indicate whether there were violations found or not; you need to enable that feature in Ace's [configuration]({{< ref "config.md" >}}).
+Note that these return codes do not indicate whether there were violations in the publication; for that, you need to first edit Ace's [configuration]({{< ref "config.md" >}}).

 ## Options
 Ace includes a simple set of options, detailed below.